strontic/strontic.github.io/xcyclopedia/library/conhost.exe-C5E9B1D1103EDCEA2E408E9497A5A88F.md

-[HCHCP           Displays or sets the active code page number.
+[HCHCP           Displays or sets the active code page number.
 CHDIR          Displays the name of or changes the current directory.
 CHKDSK         Checks a disk and displays a status report.
 CHKNTFS        Displays or modifies the checking of disk at boot time.